sdesalas/automata/README.md

 ## why?

-Because I like building robots but I cant be stuffed codifying every single interaction with their environment, I rather they learn on their own with my assistance.
+Because I like building robots but I can't see the point of codifying every single interaction with their environment, I rather they learn on their own with my assistance.

 ## autodiscovery